marc-h-lambert/Riccati-PPCA/README.md

 These programs compute the low-rank URU' and low rank + diagonal approximation URU'+Psi of a matrix H supposed of the form H=GG'.

-XP_Proj: Only projection of a matrix H on the tangent plane of a low-rank manifold.
+XP_Proj: Single projection of a matrix H on the tangent plane of a low-rank manifold.

 XP_Ricatti: Successive projections to track a time dependent matrix H given by the Ricatti equations.
 The sequence of projections are given by ODE on matrixes in this case.